hoangsonww/PantryPal-Streamlit-App/README.md

 ## 🌐 Live App

-Try it now in your browser: [PantryPal Live App](https://pantrypal-app.streamlit.app)
+Try it now in your browser: **[https://pantrypal-app.streamlit.app](https://pantrypal-app.streamlit.app)**.
+Feel free to explore and generate recipes with your pantry items!

 ## 🛠️ Prerequisites